Autism Spectrum Disorder/Social Learning Program Externship

 Although this is primarily a clinical externship, the CSC is committed to training scientist-practitioners.
 Interested externs may also have opportunities to prepare clinical case studies for publication or presentation at a professional conference.

 - 16 hours per week, usually spread over two full days with an evening commitment (may be 1 full day, 1 morning, and 1 evening depending on scheduling needs)

 Those interested in applying should submit a letter of interest, writing sample (intake report preferred), attestation letter from your graduate program stating your eligibility for externship, two to three letters of recommendation (from professors or clinical supervisors) and CV via our online application.
-Please note if you are interested in applying to more than one externship within the Child Study Center you must submit an application for each externship seperately.
-Applicants with further questions should contact Sarah Kuriakose, PhD., Director of the Autism Spectrum Disorder Clinical and Research Program, at 646-754-4873, or email@example.com.
+Please note if you are interested in applying to more than one externship within the NYU Child Study Center you must submit an application to each externship separately.
+Applicants with further questions should contact Sarah Kuriakose, Ph.D., Director of the Autism Spectrum Disorder Clinical and Research Program, at 646-754-4873, or firstname.lastname@example.org.